-Art scholars have recognized that there is a distinct difference in quality, style and even the subjects of the murals found in the outer chambers and the inner chambers of the Tivanka image house.
-The murals at the entrance are sketchier and illustrational.
+Art scholars have recognized that there is a distinct difference in quality, style, and even the subjects of the murals found in the outer chambers and the inner chambers of the Tivanka image house.
+The murals at the entrance are sketchier and illustrative.

 The inner paintings in contrast are carefully painted.
 Again the paintings in the outer chambers show the Bodhisattva in his previous births, living in the world of men while the themes pictured in the inner chambers in large panels portray the Buddha in the milieu of the gods.